iSorp/macro-executor/README.md

 ## Features

-* Compiling and linking of fanuc macro executor projects.
+* Compiling and linking
 * Problem matcher
 * Syntax highlighting
 * Syntax validation
 * Symbol provider
+* Lint features

-**The syntax validation is not yet fully supported.
+**The program parsing is not yet complete implemented.
 There are cases where mistakes are not appropriate or not detected.**

 ### Validation